Orifice, Nozzle and Venturi Flow Rate Meters

 where

-Due to the Benoulli and Continuity Equation the velocity of the fluid will be at it's highest, and the pressure at it's lowest in "vena contracta".
-After the metering device and "vena contracta" the velocity decrease to the same level as before the obstruction.
+Due to the Benoulli and the Continuity Equation the velocity of the fluid will be at it's highest and the pressure at the lowest in "Vena Contracta".
+After the metering device the velocity will decrease to the same level as before the obstruction.
 The pressure recover to a pressure level lower than the pressure before the obstruction and adds a head loss to the flow.

 Equation (3) can be modified with diameters to: